Santa Claus: Parades, department stores, and shopping malls

 There are schools offering instruction on how to act as Santa Claus.
-For example, children's television producer Jonathan Meath studied at the International School of Santa Claus and earned the degree Master of Santa Claus in 2006.
+For example, the children's television producer Jonathan Meath studied at the International School of Santa Claus and earned the degree Master of Santa Claus in 2006.
 It blossomed into a second career for him, and after appearing in parades and malls, he appeared on the cover of the American monthly Boston Magazine as Santa.
-There are associations with members who portray Santa; for example, Mr. Meath was a board member of the international organization called Fraternal Order of Real Bearded Santas.
+There are associations with members who portray Santa; for example, Mr. Meath was a board member of the international organisation called Fraternal Order of Real Bearded Santas.